 The Barbara Bush Literacy Plaza capital campaign has two phases.
 The HPL Foundation completed the $1,578,474 fundraising for Phase One in 2016.
 Construction began in September and was completed in 2017.

 The improvements include a new twelve hundred square foot, covered entertainment stage with outdoor lighting and a sound system.
 Small theater groups and students will use the public performance space.
-New landscaping and lighting will enhance the stage and adjacent areas including the 100-year-old oak trees along the Julia Ideson Building.
+New landscaping and lighting enhances the stage and adjacent areas including the 100-year-old oak trees along the Julia Ideson Building.

 In addition to improving aesthetics, the Plaza required structural work.
 The Library has administrative offices under the Plaza.
-The renovation involves significant infrastructure repairs that the general public will never notice but are important to the viability of the staff work spaces.
+The renovation involved significant infrastructure repairs that the general public will never notice but are important to the viability of the staff work spaces.